-Dentist-specific mental health framing for debt pressure, burnout, isolation, substance use, and where to get support early or in crisis.
+Dentist-specific mental health framing for debt pressure, burnout, clinical dread, case rumination, isolation, substance use, and where to get support early or in crisis.

 Mental Health in Dentistry